Last Updated on September 13, 2023

 However, babies often only receive tattoos for medical reasons.
 For example, if a parent has twins and one requires regular medical treatments, they may decide to tattoo one so that they can tell their twins apart.

-If this procedure does need to be done, the tattoo will only be performed by a licensed osteopath or physician.
+If this procedure does need to be perform, the tattoo will only be perform by also a professional osteopath or physician.

-There is never an instance where a baby should be tattooed for aesthetic purposes.
-If a baby does need a tattoo for medical reasons, it will be a small tattoo performed solely for identification reasons.
+There is never an instance where a baby should to have tattoos for aesthetic purposes.
+If a baby does need a tattoo for medical reasons, it will be a small tattoo perform solely for identification reasons.
 In other words, this will not be an elaborate or decorative design.

 The rules around piercings are a bit different.
 It’s pretty common and socially acceptable for a baby to have their ears pierced.
 This is by no means a widely accepted practice.

-Although piercing a child’s ears is considered socially acceptable, it doesn’t always mean it’s safe.
+Although piercing a child’s ears considers to be socially acceptable, it doesn’t always mean it’s safe.
 In fact, many medical practitioners advise parents to learn the potential risks.
 The risks of piercing an infant’s ears can include: